Bronya-Rand/macBook-Pro-HP/README.md

 Webcam - :white_check_mark:

 Controls - :white_check_mark:
-   > Some controls do not work such as F1, F4 and F12.
-Mute LED will not turn on/
+   > Some controls may not work.
+Mute LED will not turn on.

 USB - :white_check_mark: